DimmestP/2019MotifHonoursProject/README.md

 2) How many times does the TGTTGGAATA motif arise in the chromosome?
 3) What is most common base pair after/before this motif?
 4) Can you create a search to look for single nucleotide mutant of this motif?

+## Standard Statistical Tools
+As you have probabiliy noticed now in the various papers you have read, there are some standard methods for quantifying the different aspects of your data such as the significance of a particular result or the variance associated with your results.
+We will now briefly cover some of these tools; $R^2$, $CV^2$, Z-values, t-values / t-test.